apache/samza/docs/learn/documentation/0.7.0/yarn/application-master.md

 ### Fault Tolerance

 Whenever a container is allocated, the AM will work with the YARN NM to start a SamzaContainer (with appropriate partitions assigned to it) in the container.
 If a container fails with a non-zero return code, the AM will request a new container, and restart the SamzaContainer.
 If a SamzaContainer fails too many times, too quickly, the ApplicationMaster will fail the whole Samza job with a non-zero return code.
-See the yarn.countainer.retry.count and yarn.container.retry.window.ms [configuration](../jobs/configuration.html) parameters for details.
+See the yarn.container.retry.count and yarn.container.retry.window.ms [configuration](../jobs/configuration.html) parameters for details.

 When the AM receives a reboot signal from YARN, it will throw a SamzaException.
 This will trigger a clean and successful shutdown of the AM (YARN won't think the AM failed).